Growing Fruit in the Northern Garden – Facts for Fancy Fruit

 Share This Article

-It is the policy of the Purdue University that all persons have equal opportunity and access to its educational programs, services, activities, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or status as a veteran.
-Purdue is an Affirmative Action Institution.
+Purdue University prohibits discrimination against any member of the University community on the basis of race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and expression, disability, or status as a veteran.
 This material may be available in alternative formats.
 1-888-EXT-INFO Disclaimer: Reference to products in this publication is not intended to be an endorsement to the exclusion of others which may have similar uses.
 Any person using products listed in this publication assumes full responsibility for their use in accordance with current directions of the manufacturer.